braze-inc/braze-docs/_docs/_partners/message_personalization/localization/smartling.md

 Refer to Smartling [documentation][3] for details on connector configuration.

-Select how you want automation of prior requests for translation.
+* Select how you want automation of prior requests for translation.

-Configure the source and target languages in **Language Configuration**.
+* Configure the source and target languages in **Language Configuration**.
 It will be used by the connector for ingesting content into Smartling TMS and delivering translations back to Braze.

-![][8]
+![Connector language configuration][8]

 ### Step 2: Send content to Smartling